-Arab, Muslim nations reject Israeli exit-only plan for Gaza Rafah crossing
+Arab, Muslim nations reject Israel exit-only plan for Gaza Rafah crossing

 The Rafah crossing has been mostly closed throughout the war.

-Since the October 10 ceasefire took effect under Trump’s plan, Israeli authorities have stalled on re-opening it so that desperately needed aid can enter properly and so that people requiring medical treatment can leave, citing Hamas’s failure to return the bodies of all captives and the need for coordination with Egypt.
-Only one captive body remains in Gaza.
+Since the October 10 ceasefire took effect under Trump’s plan, Israeli authorities have stalled on reopening it to allow desperately needed aid to enter and people requiring medical treatment to leave, citing Hamas’s failure to return the bodies of all captives and the need for coordination with Egypt.
+Only one captive’s body remains in Gaza, and retrieval has been hampered by the widespread destruction of the enclave under Israeli bombardment.

 The ministers said they appreciated Trump’s peace efforts, which foresee the formation of a technocratic Palestinian government supported by a multinational stabilisation force under the supervision of an international “Board of Peace”, insisting that his plan move forward “without delay or obstruction”.